Administered by WageWorks, Inc., 1-877-924-3967

 Maximum: $5,000

-Expenses for dependent day care provided to your child(ren) under age 14, or other dependents unable to care for themselves, and necessary for you to remain gainfully employed.
+Expenses for dependent care (day care) provided to your child(ren) under age 14, or other dependents unable to care for themselves, and is necessary for you to remain employed.

 Health Care Flexible Spending Account (HCFSA)